What Is a Settlement Agreement and Why Do You Need It?

 By signing the settlement agreement, an employee won’t be able to make legal claims against their employer in the employment tribunal after the termination of the contract.
 In return, the employee usually gets a sum of money from the employer.

 So you mustn’t sign documents without understanding your employment rights.
-Especially if you feel like you’ve been dismissed unfairly or that the exit package that employer is offering isn’t sufficient.
+Especially if you feel like you’ve been dismissed unfairly or that the exit package that the employer is offering isn’t sufficient.

 Do I have to accept a settlement agreement offered by my employer?